Healthcare in Cyprus

 Standard of healthcare in Cyprus

 Both the public and private healthcare in Cyprus are of a high standard.
-In fact, the Lancet’s healthcare ranking places Cyrus in 26th position in a global comparison – sitting higher than the likes of Portugal, Croatia, and the US.
+In fact, the Lancet’s healthcare ranking places Cyrus in 26th position in a global comparison – sitting higher than the likes of Portugal, Croatia, and the US, but lower than the NHS.

 Both state-funded and private hospitals can be found in all of Cyprus’s major cities.
 However, healthcare facilities in the south are generally considered to be better than those in the north of the island.
 What’s more, you’ll usually find that hospitals in the cities have more English-speaking staff in comparison to rural areas.